Master Supplier Services Agreement Privacy and Data Protection Requirements

 - From which identification or contact information of an individual person can be derived.

 Personal Information includes, but is not limited to name, address, phone number, fax number, e-mail address, social security number or other government-issued identifier, and credit card information.
 Additionally, if any other information (for example, a personal profile, unique identifier, biometric information, and/or IP address) is associated or combined with Personal Information, then such information is also Personal Information.

-Note: Any references to "personal information" in the Vendor Privacy Toolkit, even if not capitalized, have this same meaning.
+Note: Any references to "personal information" in the Supplier Privacy Toolkit, even if not capitalized, have this same meaning.

-"You" or "Your" means the Microsoft vendor providing Services under the terms of the Agreement.
+"You" or "Your" means the Microsoft supplier providing Services under the terms of the Agreement.

 Collection of Personal Information and Notice